maxi-k/software-engineering-13-team-cq/doc/technische-dokumentation/frontend-development.md

 ### Typescript and Prop Types

-Looking at the above code in the context of TypeScript, we have to immediately ask: What even is the signature of the Function `MyComponent`, or in other words, what is its type?
+Looking at the above code in the context of TypeScript, we have to immediately ask: What even is the signature of the function `MyComponent`, or in other words, what is its type?

-Because it's a React component, the React library itself provides a bunch of Types which can be used to describe the signature of the function and its props.
+Because it's a React component, the React library itself provides a bunch of types which can be used to describe the signature of the function and its props.
 In this case, they are
 - `React.SFC<T>` for the function signature, where `SFC` stands for *Stateless Functional Component*, and the generic parameter `<T>` is